-Picky eating is very common in autism and beyond.
+Picky eating is very common in autism.
 Don’t let that discourage you from trying diet.
-In fact, having a picky eater is often an important reason TO try diet.
+In fact, having a picky eater is an important reason TO try diet.

-Picky eating can be due to being addicted to very wheat and dairy they are eating–in fact, often it’s almost all they are eating.
+Picky eating is often due to being addicted to wheat and dairy.
 The opiate-like compounds created from the improperly digested wheat and dairy proteins causes addictive cravings for wheat and dairy foods.
-If your child is like most children with autism, they eat mostly wheat and dairy containing foods like: pizza, milk, bread, mac and cheese, chicken nuggets, as well as maybe a few snack foods like French fries.
-It’s very possible, their picky eating could be due to gluten and dairy cravings.
+If your child is like most children with autism, they eat almost only wheat and dairy containing foods like: pizza, milk, bread, mac and cheese, chicken nuggets, as well as maybe a few snack foods like French fries.
+There are many foods that are great substitutes for gluten (wheat) and casein (dairy).

 Additionally, “Addictions” to chemicals (e.g., MSG, artificial additives) can affect restriction to one brand or a strong preference for processed foods.
 MSG is known to create “excitement” in the brain by stimulating the glutamate (excitatory) receptor, making food seem to taste much better.
 Artificial ingredients such as artificial colors and flavors can also affect similar cravings.